-Our health is everything.
+We believe good health care is everyone’s right.
 Yet 400 million people in the world can’t afford or don’t have access to basic health care.
-We believe good health care is everyone’s right.

 Disease results in misery, pain, and poverty for millions of people worldwide.
 That’s why treating and preventing disease is so important to us.
 We lead efforts both large and small.
 We set up temporary clinics, blood donation centers, and training facilities in underserved communities struggling with outbreaks and health care access.
 We design and build infrastructure that allows doctors, patients, and governments to work together.